Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Revisiting (Un)Fairness in Recourse

-Similarly to Equation~\ref{eq:cost_group}, the instances obtaining a positive prediction do not count towards the overall burden.

-Equation~\ref{eq:burden_eop} underscores the importance of considering the predictive performance of the base classifier when evaluating algorithmic recourse, a factor often overlooked in the recourse literature but central to algorithmic fairness; especially, since numerous studies have shown that machine learning classifiers tend to exhibit unequal error rates (e.g., TPR) across sensitive groups \cite{pessach2023algorithmic}.
+Similarly to Eqn.~\ref{eq:cost_group}, the instances obtaining a positive prediction do not count towards the overall burden.
+Eqn.~\ref{eq:burden_eop} underscores the importance of considering the predictive performance of the base classifier when evaluating algorithmic recourse, a factor often overlooked in the recourse literature but central to algorithmic fairness; especially, since numerous studies have shown that machine learning classifiers tend to exhibit unequal error rates (\textit{e.g.,} TPR) across sensitive groups \cite{pessach2023algorithmic}.
 When error rates differ across groups, the burden of recourse is also likely to be unevenly distributed, potentially amplifying existing disparities.
-However, it is important to note that satisfying equality of opportunity (i.e., parity in TPR) does not guarantee a small gap in social burden.
+However, it is important to note that satisfying \textit{equality of opportunity} (\textit{i.e.,} parity in TPR) does not guarantee a small gap in social burden.